 - The from-import statement does not import the entire module.
 It imports only variables and functions from a module.
 Names imported in this way become a part of the current namespace.
 You alter a copy of the names, not the original. - While importing a module, the predefined directories searched by the Python interpreter constitute the Python search path.
-The module search path is stored in the system module sys as the sys.path variable. - The dir() built-in function returns a sorted list of strings containing the names defined by a module. - The globals() and locals() functions can be used to return the names in the global and local namespaces depending on the location from which they are called. - The reload() function reexecutes the top-level code in a module. - A package is a hierarchical file directory structure used to organize related-Python modules.
+The module search path is stored in the system module sys as the sys.path variable. - Loading a module executes the code in the top-level portion of a module, which usually includes setting up global variables and class and function declarations.
+If the module is executed directly as a script, any code inside the check for name built-in attribute of the module is executed.
+When the module is loaded by importing it, it is loaded only once even if it is imported multiple times. - The dir() built-in function returns a sorted list of strings containing the names defined by a module. - The globals() and locals() functions can be used to return the names in the global and local namespaces depending on the location from which they are called. - The reload() function reexecutes the top-level code in a module. - A package is a hierarchical file directory structure used to organize related-Python modules.